matthew-robertson/Useful_things/I Learned Something Today/Python.md

 ```
 1. Magic methods start and end with `__` "dunder".
 You can implement a few of them to make your objects act like builtins (numbers, lists, dicts, etc..).
  	1. `__str__` tells Python how to print out the class when in a string, instead of using `toString()` everywhere.
-	1. `__add__`, and also subtractoin, multiplication, etc... lets you overload the mathematical symbols, which is handy.
+	1. `__add__`, and also subtraction, multiplication, etc... lets you overload the mathematical symbols, which is handy.
 	1. `__getitem__` lets you use `d['asdf']` notation, which is rad as hell.
 	1. `__len__` lets you overload the built-in `len` to take your class.
 1. You can build custom iterables.
 To do that, you need to do two things: